AntonVanAssche/rpi-nas/README.md

 - 4x 2.5 inch hdd
 ## Installation

-**Warning DO NOT run the `setup.sh` script if you do not fully understand what it does.
+**Warning DO NOT run the `install.sh` script if you do not fully understand what it does.
 Seriously, DON'T!**

-You will have to run the `setup.sh` twice.
+You will have to run the `install.sh` twice.
 The first time it will install all the necessary packages after that it will ask to reboot the system.
-When the system is back online run the `setup.sh` for the second time, the script should automatically detect if it's running for the second time and will configure the network setting and much more.
+When the system is back online run the `install.sh` for the second time, the script should automatically detect if it's running for the second time and will configure the network setting and much more.

 ```
 $ git clone https://gitlab.com/sudo_TuX/rpi-nas
 $ chmod +x rpi-nas/*.sh
-$ ./rpi-nas/setup.sh
+$ ./rpi-nas/install.sh
 ```

 ## Programs